Projective measurements can probe non-classical work extraction and time-correlations

 \section{Abstract}

-The incompatibility of physical observables is one of the hallmarks of quantum mechanics.
-This form of non-classicality, encapsulated by negative quasiprobabilities, has been shown to underlie metrological and thermodynamical advantages and it can be related with information scrambling and dynamical phase transitions in many-body systems.
-In this work, we use a nitrogen-vacancy center in diamond to realize the experimental implementation of a weak two-point measurement scheme to reconstruct the Margenau-Hill quasiprobability distribution, whose negativity implies non-classicality.
-Finally, we experimentally show work extraction, empowered by non-classicality, beyond the classical case.
+We demonstrate an experimental technique to characterize genuinely nonclassical multi-time correlations using projective measurements with no ancillas.
+We implement the scheme in a nitrogen-vacancy center in diamond undergoing a unitary quantum work protocol.
+We reconstruct quantum-mechanical time correlations encoded in the Margenau-Hills quasiprobabilities.
+We observe work extraction peaks five times those of sequential projective energy measurement schemes and in violation of newly-derived stochastic bounds.
+We interpret the phenomenon via anomalous energy exchanges due to the underlying negativity of the quasiprobability distribution.

-It is general folklore that one cannot define (linear) joint probability distributions for non-commuting measurements~\cite{ballentine1970statistical,ozawa2011quantum}, position and momentum being the most well-known example.
-It follows as a corollary that there is not a unique way to describe multi-time \emph{fluctuations} of quantum mechanical quantities, since in general even a single observable not always commute with itself at different times.

-Nevertheless, across the quantum sciences, we often deal with fluctuations of quantum-mechanical quantities, especially energy.
-We treat them by defining correlation functions between events at different times.
-Quantum mechanically, correlations between two observables at different times are characterized in terms of quantities resembling joint probability distributions for the eingenvalues of the observables.
-While these quantities are normalized to one and furnish the correct marginal probabilities, describing the statistics of measurement outcomes at single times, they are in general neither real nor positive.
-Objects with these properties are known as \emph{quasiprobabilities}, akin to the well-known Wigner function in quantum optics~\cite{PhysRev.40.749}.
-Particularly relevant in the context of quantum correlations between observables is the Kirkwood-Dirac quasiprobability (KDQ)~\cite{kirkwood1933quantum, dirac1945analogy, ArvidssonShukurJPA2021}.
+There is no unique way of defining a joint probability for the multi-time statistics of quantum mechanical quantities since even a single quantum observable does not always commute with itself at different times.
+Nevertheless, across the quantum sciences, multi-time fluctuations of quantum-mechanical quantities, especially energy, play a crucial role.
+Correlation functions between events at different times resemble joint probability distributions for the eigenvalues of the observables, but they are in general neither real nor positive.
+In fact, they are represented by \emph{quasiprobabilities}, akin to the well-known Wigner function in quantum optics~\cite{PhysRev.40.749}, but associated with a process rather than a state.
+The standard definition of a temporal correlation function between two events described by projectors $\Pi_i(0)$ and $\Pi_f(t)$,